-Sensitivity analysis

-The BMI variable had ~18% missing observations and was excluded from both regression models.
+Sensitivity analysis The BMI variable had ~18 was excluded from both regression models.
 In sensitivity analyses, we included BMI into the multivariate adjusted models to examine any difference in the coefficient of interest with and without its inclusion, and any change in the accuracy of the drawn inferences.